craigahobbs/bare-script/language/README.md

 ### Include Statements

-Include statements fetch and evaluate a script resource URL in the global scope.
+Include statements load and evaluate a script file in the global scope.
 For example:

 ~~~ calcscript
 include 'util.mds'